daniel-huss/migratedb/documentation/learnmore/faq.md

 <div id="rollback"></div>

-Does MigrateDB perform a roll back if a migration fails?
+Does MigrateDB perform a rollback if a migration fails?
 --------------------------------------------------------

 MigrateDB runs each migration in a separate transaction.
 In case of failure this transaction is rolled back.